 How do I access United Polaris Lounges

-You can only get into a Polaris Lounge if you are travelling business- or first-class flying United Polaris or on Star Alliance partners.
-Club memberships, Priority Passes, American Express Centurian Cards and elite status won’t get you in.
-United Club members, Star Alliance Gold Members and Global Services members can only get in if they’re flying business or first class.
+You can only get into a Polaris Lounge if you are traveling business- or first-class flying United Polaris or on Star Alliance partners.
+Club memberships, Priority Passes, American Express Centurian Cards, and elite status won’t get you in.
+United Club members, Star Alliance Gold Members, and Global Services members can only get in if they’re flying business or first class.

 Newark, San Francisco Dulles, and Los Angeles Polaris lounges will also open in 2017.
 United is planning a total of nine Polaris Lounges around the world, including Hong Kong, London, and Tokyo.

 You may also be interested in my review of United vs. Delta vs. American Airlines: Which Has The Best Business Class, my top 10 Best Business Class airlines for long-haul travel and the best airlines to travel to Europe in Business Class.